 |

 In a world where cyber threats proliferate like hotcakes, having a solid firewall is essential to ensure optimal safety of your network.
 Comparable to a bouncer at the entrance of a nightclub, it filters incoming and outgoing traffic, allowing only safe addresses to pass.
-Whether you’re an individual or a business, understanding the crucial role of a firewall can make the difference between cutting-edge digital security and a stark view of insecurity.
+Whether you are an individual or a business, understanding the crucial role of a firewall can make the difference between top-notch digital security and a stark vision of insecurity.

 What is a firewall?